 The beginning of a new school year is the perfect time to shake up your current beauty routine and start the semester off with a fresh, updated look.

-Whether you’re inspired by a full, thick fringe like Zooey Deschanel’s, bold and blunt bangs like Rooney Mara’s, or a feminine and flirty look like Tayor Swift’s, read on to find the perfect bangs style for your face shape, essential styling advice, and important things to consider before you decide to make the cut.
+Whether you’re inspired by a full, thick fringe like Zooey Deschanel’s, bold and blunt bangs like Rooney Mara’s, or a feminine and flirty look like Taylor Swift’s, read on to find the perfect bangs for your face shape, styling advice for bangs, and important things to consider before you decide to get bangs.

 If you have an oval shaped face, consider yourself very lucky!
 Oval faces can handle most bang styles with ease, and can use bangs as a way to minimize face length or balance out a larger forehead.
 Although you’ll look good with virtually any type of bang, the most flattering fringe look for you is long, thick, and eye-grazing bangs.

-For those with a square shaped face, you’ll want to stay away from blunt and un-tezturized bang shapes in order to avoid looking boxy.
-Instead, try a layered, sideswept fringe that softens your strong jawline and focuses attention on your eyes.
+For those with a square shaped face, you’ll want to stay away from blunt and un-texturized bang shapes in order to avoid looking boxy.
+Instead, try a layered, side-swept fringe that softens your strong jawline and focuses attention on your eyes.

 Heart-shaped face gals can also pull off a variety of bang styles, but also have to be wary of drawing extra attention to a more prominent chin.
 The perfect bangs for you are tapered and wispy bangs that fall at or slightly below your eyebrows.
 This bang style will accentuate your gorgeous cheekbones.

 The most important thing for anyone with a round face is to create angles that balance out the roundness.
 Longer bangs that are shaped around the perimeter of your face, creating an arch, will not only elongate your face, but also draw attention away from the sides of your face.